Larmor precession reexamined: Testable correction and its ramifications

+We first consider the spatial part of the total incident wave function to be a plane wave corresponding to a single wave vector.
+Later, we shall consider the spatial part as a wave packet with superposition of plane waves.

-Here we begin by recalling that Eqs.
-(2) and (3) imply that in this problem, we effectively have a situation where the spin up part of the wave function faces a \emph{potential well} while the spin down part of the wave function faces a \emph{potential barrier}.
+Here we begin by recalling that Eqs. (\ref{pauli1}) and (\ref{pauli2}) imply that in this problem, we effectively have a situation where the spin up part of the wave function faces a \emph{potential barrier} while the spin down part of the wave function faces a \emph{potential well}.
 This, in turn, entails that the information about the spin part of the wave function enters the space part of the wave function through this potential, and thus solving the Schroedinger equation for only the space part of the wave function suffices to get complete information about the time evolution of the combined spin-space wave function.
-Here we may stress once again that this method of treatment of the quantum mechanical problem of spin precession in a uniform magnetic field has remain unexplored.
-Therefore, instead of equations (\ref{so+}) and (\ref{so-}), one needs to solve Eqs.(2) and (3) explicitly.
+Therefore, instead of equations (\ref{so+}) and (\ref{so-}), one needs to solve Eqs.(\ref{pauli1}) and (\ref{pauli2}) explicitly.

-The solutions to these equations, given our initial state, consist of a reflected part traveling in the $-x$-direction and a transmitted part of the wave function, traveling in the $+x$-direction.
+The solutions to these equations, given our incident state, consist of a reflected part traveling in the $-x$-direction and a transmitted part of the wave function, traveling in the $+x$-direction.
 We should note here that the reflected part of the wave function exists \textit {only} to the left of the spin rotator, and the transmitted part exists \textit {only} to the right of the spin rotator.
-Our ultimate objective is to calculate the observable rotation of the spin part of the wave function caused by evolution of the state due to the spin-magnetic field interaction within the spin rotator.\\
+Our ultimate objective is to calculate the observable rotation of the spin part of the wave function caused by evolution of the state due to the spin-magnetic field interaction within the spin rotator.